-You entered bookshop to buy a book and return empty handed, you planned to be a software engineer but ended up being marketer, you thought of switching the job but continued with current one, you set target to read a book in a month but ended up starting half a dozen and completing none.
-The story is same for everyone.
-There are numerous examples where you reached for the best and settled for lesser options.
-The problem – lack of commitment to one cause.
+I entered bookshop to buy a book and returned empty handed, I planned to be a medical practitioner but ended up being marketer, I thought of switching the job but continued with the same one for so many years, I set target to read a book in a month but ended up starting half a dozen and completing none.
+The story is similar for every human.
+There are many instances where I reached for the best and settled for lesser options.
+The problem – probably the lack of unhindered commitment to one cause.

-You have grown up reading and learning about plan B. In case your plan A doesn’t work, you will have something to fall-back upon.
-You always work and get satisfied with plan B. You never burn your ships.
-You always have a fall-back option ready; and at most of the times, you rushed for that.
-Your escape route is ready all the time.
+I’ve grown up reading and learning about plan B. In case my plan A doesn’t work, I will have something to fall-back upon.
+Many a times I work and get satisfied with plan B. I don’t burn my ships every time when I have a fall-back option ready; and frequently, I rush for that.
+My escape route is ready all the time; what a mental peace to have fall back options.
+Seems familiar to you… its obvious!

 There is a legend about Tariq ibn Ziyad, the famous Muslim general in 711-718 A.D. , who gave Gibraltar its name.
 Tariq decided to invade Spain.
 He landed on the shores of southern Spain with a small army of 7000 Muslims.
 Once everyone landed, commanders asked Tariq if they should leave some soldiers to guard the ships.
 To everyone’s shock, Tariq ordered to burn the ships.
 Tariq knew that his army was far outnumbered by Spanish forces.
 He created the point of no return.
 There was no option left with soldiers but to win.
 There was not a single ship which could take them back.
 Escape routes were closed.
 The rest is history.
 For the next 800 years, Spain remained the Islamic stronghold.